 - Go with a shorter target list.
 Applying to the oft-recommended five to eight schools might be too much at this point.
 In fact, a lot of application deadlines have come and gone.
 However, there are schools that accept students on a rolling admissions basis.
-Use an application service such as the Common Application or the Coalition Application*, if the schools you’re applying to use the Common App or the Coalition App, so you can retool a single application for all your target colleges.
+Use an application service such as the Common Application, if the schools you’re applying to use it, so you can retool a single application for all your target colleges.

 - Applying to USF?
 Complete your USF Application.

 - Pursue all remaining student aid options.
 It’s too late for many scholarships, but you can still beat the clock on some federal, state, and college deadlines.
 The U.S. Department of Education has a good tool for starting your research on deadlines.

 If you have questions about the application process and deadlines at USF, feel free to speak with one of our admissions advisors.
 They have a wealth of knowledge and are ready to help you take the next step.
 Contact us online, or call us at 813-974-3350 if you need help applying or have more questions.